 Some javelin throwers use a technique where they extend the amount of time off the ground during the cross-over stride by jumping off with the left leg.
 There is no data to support that this action will result in a longer throw.
-This action will also tend to cause a premature start to the throwing action and shorten the acceleration path of the javelin.
+This action will also tend to cause a premature start to the throwing action and

 RIGHT FOOT STRIKE TO TAKEOFF: This is the delivery stride and the most critical point.
 The right elbow should be fully extended from right foot strike through to release.
 The left knee should be fully extended at this point.
 Keeping the knee extended will cause a higher rate of deceleration of the COM (center of mass) resulting in a better transfer of momentum to the trunk and right arm.
 The hip and shoulder axis should be closed through this stride.

 LEFT FOOT STRIKE TO RELEASE: Every effort should be directed at getting the left foot planted as quickly as possible after the right foot has touched the ground.
 With the extended left knee, this will provide the pivot point for the left hip and facilitate the transfer of momentum to the upper body.

 As the right leg comes forward, the right hip should rotate around the left hip.
 This will cause the trunk to rotate to the left and begin the delivery sequence.
 The right elbow is kept fully extended upward, trying to hold the javelin as far from the body as possible.